ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 ### Shared File-level storage across hosts
 {: #design_physicalinfrastructure-shared-storage}

-When using shared file-level storage, a 2-TB NFS share is attached to the hosts that comprise the initial VMware cluster.
+When using shared file-level storage, a 2 TB NFS share is attached to the hosts that comprise the initial VMware cluster.
 This share, which is known as the management share, is used for management components such as the VMware vCenter Server, Platform Services Controller, and VMware NSX.

-The storage is attached by using the NFS v3 protocol at a 2 IOPS/GB level from IBM Cloud.
+The storage is attached by using the NFS v3 protocol at a 4 IOPS/GB level from {{site.data.keyword.cloud_notm}}.

 ![NFS shares that are attached to VMware deployment](../../images/vcsv4radiagrams-ra-nfs-shares.svg "NFS shares that are attached to VMware deployment: management share and customer specified share"){: caption="Figure 4.
 NFS shares that are attached to VMware deployment" caption-side="bottom"}

 You can allocate and mount more file shares across all hosts for your workloads at the time of purchase or later within the console.
 You can select from the available {{site.data.keyword.cloud_notm}} Endurance file storage capacity options and performance tiers in the corresponding {{site.data.keyword.cloud_notm}} data center.
 All shares are attached by using the NFS v3 protocol.
 Additionally, it is possible to attach NFS v3 file shares by applying the NetApp ONTAP Select offering.

-The availability of the 10 IOPS/GB depends on the IBM Cloud data center. {{site.data.keyword.cloud_notm}} data centers that offer the 10 IOPS/GB performance tier also include provider-managed encryption of data at rest (AES-256 encryption), and are backed up by all-flash storage.
+The availability of the 10 IOPS/GB depends on the {{site.data.keyword.cloud_notm}} data center. {{site.data.keyword.cloud_notm}} data centers that offer the 10 IOPS/GB performance tier also include provider-managed encryption of data at rest (AES-256 encryption), and are backed up by all-flash storage.
 The 10 IOPS/GB performance tier is limited to a maximum capacity of 4 TB.
 For more information about the shared NAS used in this solution, see [Shared storage architecture](/docs/vmwaresolutions?topic=vmwaresolutions-storage-benefits#storage-benefits).

 For more information about the shared NAS used in this solution, see [Shared storage architecture](/docs/vmwaresolutions?topic=vmwaresolutions-storage-benefits#storage-benefits).